patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/icons/icons.md

 <Divider className="ws-icons-divider" />

 ## All icons
-PatternFly uses custom icons and selections from <a href="https://fontawesome.com/icons">FontAwesome</a>.
+PatternFly uses custom icons and selections from <a href="https://fontawesome.com/icons?d=gallery&m=free">Font Awesome Free</a>.
 PatternFly icons are two dimensional and flat.
-Navigate to FontAwesome’s website to download SVGs of any ‘fa’ icons.
-Click on any single pf-icon in the table to download it as an SVG.
+Navigate to Font Awesome’s website to download SVGs of any ‘fa’ icons within their free set.
+Proper attribution should be given as outlined on the Font Awesome site.

+Click on any single icon in the table to download it as an SVG.
 Download all icon SVGs <a href="#">here</a>.

 If you’re a designer, these icons are the same set as the ones in the <a href="https://www.patternfly.org/v4/get-started/designers">PatternFly Sketch Design Kit</a>.
 It is possible to use any FontAwesome icon as long it follows the guidelines above.